dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 <!-- These leaders may be the only with the right business and technical context to keep plans within the thin intersection of 'technologically sound', 'business optimal', and 'operationally feasible'. -->

 The key miss is that the success criteria of "Reduce Customer Onboarding Exceptions" was fundamentally underspecified.
-The leader who derived this may not have known only certain customer onboarding exceptions trigger Tier 2 support cases - this is the kind of critical detail that may be invisible to anyone who does not look at log data every week.
+The leader who derived this may not have known that only certain customer onboarding exceptions trigger Tier 2 support cases - this is the kind of critical detail that may be invisible to anyone who does not look at log data every week.

 To solve this we need to establish a feedback loop between high level objectives, low level specifications, and technical details.
 This requires an extremely high degree of accountability from a small number of key decision makers - sometimes engineering managers, sometimes tech leads - who own high level objectives and feel personal responsibility for every technical decision that their team makes to achieve them.